-Tags: PACE, home care, long-term care, asset protection, elder law, Legal Check Up, Legal Documents, disability planning, Medicare, skilled services, Community Care, Program of All-Inclusive Care for the Elderly (PAC, Medicaid, Estate Planning, long-term care planning
+Tags: PACE, home care, long-term care, asset protection, elder law, Legal Check Up, Legal Documents, Estate Planning, disability planning, Medicare, Community Care, Medicaid, skilled services, Program of All-Inclusive Care for the Elderly (PAC, long-term care planning

 Note: Rockland and Mansfield Boot Camps are fully booked!
 We are maintaining a wait list and an additional date will be added when filled.

 IT'S BACK BY POPULAR DEMAND AND SURE TO "SELL OUT" QUICKLY ...

 Families come in all shapes and sizes.
 Whether you are young, a boomer or a senior, single, married (traditional or same-sex), divorced, have children or not, have a family member with special needs, want to leave your estate to your pets ... whatever your situation, you need a comprehensive assessment and and an Estate Plan that is just right for you.
 Depending on your goals and your situation, your plan might focus on probate avoidance, tax minimization, asset protection, or special needs planning.

 "I don't have enough to worry about" you say?

 Well, be aware that whether you are wealthy, barely getting by, or somewhere in the middle -- there are basic documents you need to have in place in the event you become temporarily or permanently unable to act for yourself due to a physical or mental incapacity.

 You can't afford not to have these basic documents in place in the event of an emergency.
 If you don't have basic disability documents that appoint an agent to act on your behalf in such cases, your loved ones would need to petition the probate court for a guardianship and/or conservatorship to obtain the authority to act on your behalf.
 These court processes can cost thousands of dollars.